ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 ### Extending a retention period
 {: #ol-terminology-retention-period-extend}

-To extend the retention period of an object, send a request to set a new, longer, retention period.
+To extend the retention period of an object, send a request to set a longer retention period.
 The old value is overwritten with the new value, assuming the requester has the `cloud-object-storage.object.put_object_lock_retention` and `cloud-object-storage.object.put_object_lock_retention_version` actions.

 ### Legal hold
 {: #ol-terminology-legal-hold}